phillipsar2/aspen_snakemake/README.md

 │    ├── raw 		 <- Original data dump
 │    ├── trimmed         <- Trimmed fastqs
 │    ├── genome 	 <- Reference genome
 │    ├── interim  	 <- Intermediate files in read mapping and SNP calling
+|    ├── toz19		 <- Files with for determining sex of samples
 │    └── processed	 <- Final vcfs for analysis
 |
 ├── reports 		 <- Generated analyses as HTML, PDF, or .txt.